louiiuol/lmc-api/README.md

 ## Contact ✉️

-Feel free to contact `dev@vidmizer.com` if you have any suggestions or wish to learn more about certain aspects of this project.
+Feel free to create an issue if you have any suggestions or wish to learn more about certain aspects of this project.